NYPD finding more and more ‘ghost guns’ — assembled from kits without serial numbers, sold without background checks

 Pistol frames, barrels, slides and other parts are sold separately.

-But gun parts often can be purchased without background checks — a dream come true for people trying to get around restrictions on sales, including people with felony convictions or mental illness.
+But gun parts often can be purchased without background checks — a dream come true for people trying to get around restrictions on sales.

 “This is an easy Iron Pipeline,” said Nilan.
 “It’s so easy.
 You don’t have to drive anywhere.

-So far in 2021, the NYPD has recovered 135 ghost guns and 45 frames — figures that lead cops to believe they’ll find more than the previous high of 145 last year.
+So far in 2021, the NYPD has recovered 135 ghost guns and 45 frames — figures that lead police to believe they’ll find more than the previous high of 145 last year.

 The weapon was recovered after Alcantara was shot in the hip by an NYPD sergeant.